mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 normal being, they may affect the rate of aging of the individual even if the parts are much younger than the individual as a whole.
-Small organs or tissues, such as eyes and hands, do not impose penalties but whole- limb replacements or replacement of major organs imposes a permanent DM-1 on future aging rolls.
+Small organs or tissues, such as eyes and hands, do not impose penalties but whole-limb replacements or replacement of major organs imposes a permanent DM-1 on future aging rolls.
 This penalty does not occur if parts are harvested from a 12x accelerated growth or naturally developed clone.